 - Bigleaf, Hydrangea macrophylla: (also known as mophead, florist’s hydrangea, hortensia, or lacecap)

-Panicle, Hydrangea paniculata: (also known as peegee hydrangea.
-Panicles are the only type of Hydrangea that can be trained into tree form)
+Panicle, Hydrangea paniculata: Many are sun lovers, and they are the only type of Hydrangea that can be trained into tree form.

 - Smooth, Hydrangea arborescens: (also known as Annabelle hydrangea)